Dodging DeepFake Detection via Implicit Spatial-Domain Notch Filtering: Methodology

 It is widely observed that various GAN-based image generation methods leave some footprints of artifacts in the image's Fourier spectrum, \eg, bright spots that are symmetric about the origin, star-shaped line segments symmetrically shooting from the origin, \etc, as shown in Fig.~\ref{fig:spectrum_of_different_GAN}.
 The artifacts correspond to \emph{fake patterns} in the spatial domain.
 For various DeepFake generation methods, such artifacts usually appear to be checkerboard-like in the spatial domain, producing several pairs of origin-symmetric bright spots (spikes) in the Fourier spectrum, indicating that the pattern contains more than just one sinusoidal component.

 In image processing literature \cite{gonzales2002digital}, a common and effective way of removing or mitigating fake patterns in the spatial domain is to apply frequency-domain filtering with a notch filter.
-A notch filter (or notch reject filter in this case) can be of various shapes, sizes, orientations, and applied at various spectrum locations, \etc. Depending on how the artifacts look in the spectrum, the notch filter can be designed manually to maximally reduce the energy surrounding the artifacts.
-In our case, \eg, the exhibited artifacts are bright spots symmetrically positioned in the spectrum, as shown in Fig.~\ref{fig:notch_for_toy_example} (a).
-Therefore, any circular-shaped notch filter such as disk filter, Butterworth or Gaussian filters, will suffice to encapsulate the artifact spikes.
-As it can be seen from Fig.~\ref{fig:notch_for_toy_example} (b-e), applying disk and Gaussian notch filters at specific spectrum locations can effectively remove the checkerboard pattern in the spatial domain.
+A notch filter (or notch reject filter in this case) can be of various shapes, sizes, and orientations, and applied at various spectrum locations, \etc. Depending on how the artifacts look in the spectrum, the notch filter can be designed manually to maximally reduce the energy surrounding the artifacts.
+In our case, \eg, the exhibited artifacts are bright spots symmetrically positioned in the spectrum (see Fig.~\ref{fig:notch_for_toy_example} (a)).
+Therefore, any circular-shaped notch filter such as disk filters, Butterworth filters, or Gaussian filters, will suffice to encapsulate the artifact spikes.
+In Fig.~\ref{fig:notch_for_toy_example} (b-e), applying disk and Gaussian notch filters at specific spectrum locations can effectively remove the checkerboard pattern in the spatial domain.
 However, we will explain why notch filtering in the frequency domain is not a feasible solution for automatic detection-evasion.

 Here are the main challenges hindering a successful application of notch filtering in the frequency domain. \ding{182} Different GANs may result in different spikes (bright spots) pairs in the spectrum and at different locations.
 Therefore, human-in-the-loop localization of the spikes is required, rendering it infeasible. \ding{183} Spikes are the simplest types of artifacts, and there are artifacts with many complicated patterns, \eg, requiring rectangular notch filters with notch openings positioned at particular locations, and the filter positioned at particular orientations.
 All these efforts require human involvement. \ding{184} Even if some forgery method produces quite consistent artifacts, \eg, with fixed spike location, the spikes in the image spectrum may rotate or shift due to simple geometric transformation of the generated image (see a toy example in Fig.~\ref{fig:spectrum_for_toy_example}), where slight rotation and scaling transformation are applied to the image and the spikes in the spectrum are relocated.
 Automatically designing notch filters to account for possible geometric perturbation is infeasible in general. \ding{185} For partially exhibited fake patterns in the spatial domain, the spikes are usually energy-spread into a cloud shape in the spectrum, making the determination of notch sizes less definite.